Updated August 2024

 THE MOST EFFECTIVE AIR FILTERS

-My favorite blogger, Natural Baby Mama (NBM), wrote more about why air filters (she refers to them as purifiers) are needed, and my picks for air filter brands: IQAir and Austin Air.
+My favorite blogger, Natural Baby Mama (NBM), wrote more about why air filters (she refers to them as purifiers) are needed, and I agree with her picks for air filter brands: IQAir and Austin Air.

 All HEPA filters must meet the same specifications (99.97% efficiency rate at particles as small as 0.3 microns) but NBM explains why not all machines with HEPA filters are the same (although other experts claim they are), and why cheaper brands aren’t as good.
 Performance in a home situation (not a lab) can also be validated with the CADR rating- Clean Air Delivery Rate.
 Be sure to get a filter appropriately sized (or intended for even bigger rooms) for the room.